-Guided by our Catholic, Jesuit tradition of academic excellence, freedom of inquiry and respect for individual differences, our law school is committed to fostering an inclusive environment which is responsive to the needs of all students.
+Guided by our Catholic, Jesuit tradition of academic excellence, freedom of inquiry and respect for individual differences, the Saint Louis University School of Law is committed to fostering an inclusive environment that is responsive to the needs of all students.

 If you experience or anticipate a barrier to access, please contact Heather Stout, accessibility and wellness program coordinator, as early as possible so that you can work with her to determine the most effective approach.
 Heather is committed to providing students with confidential advice.

-Please read through the SLU LAW Accommodations Policy below.
-In it, you will find information about the process for requesting an academic accommodation, examples of available accommodations and more.
+Please read the SLU LAW Accommodations Policy below.
+You will find information about the process for requesting an academic accommodation, examples of available accommodations and more.